 During your preliminary cleaning, find the circuit breaker box and main water valve and scope out these important controls for your home’s safety.
 If you have trouble finding them, look at your house’s blueprint.

 When the seller hands over the keys to the house, how do you know those are the only keys?
 The reality is: you don’t.
-Keep your family safe from the first day in your home with new locks on every exterior door.
+Keep your family safe in your home with new locks on every exterior door.

 Ask your real estate agent if they work with companies that can provide a home security system at a discounted rate.
 At the bare minimum, hire a local locksmith to come to change the locks.
 Or, pick up a new set of knobs and locks at HomeDepot.

 Here are some sites to help you find a locksmith in your area:

 - Find Local Locksmith is an easy platform to find the most reliable, licensed, and insured Locksmiths in the country.
 Type in your ZIP code and instantly receive a free list of the vetted locksmiths in your area.

 - Thumbtack provides free quotes from local professionals who meet your needs.
 Enter your location, answer some questions about what you need, read reviews, and choose the best professional for the job.

 - Angi matches you with top professionals in your area.
 Angi’s certified professionals meet various standards to assess reliability and experience including a criminal background check, overall rating based on reviews, proper licensing, and more.